fulcrologic/fulcro/docs/status.md

 to drop content into an iframe.
 This is used, for example, to make sure the correct CSS and top-level rendering can work within a devcard.

-## Mix-ins (augmentation.clj)

-The `augmentation.clj` namespace includes an EXPERIMENTAL mechanism for defining and using reusable mix-ins.
-It sounded like a good idea at the time, but we've yet to find compelling evidence that this is a "Good Idea".
-Could be removed in future versions, but if you find a great use-case, let us know!

 ## Devcards

-The `cards.cljc` namespace includes an `fulcro-app` macro that lets you embed a full-stack Fulcro app within a card.
-It works, but has a few small issues (one is that hot code reload restarts the app).
+The `cards.cljc` namespace includes `defcard-fulcro` macro that lets you embed a full-stack Fulcro app within a card.
 Combine this with `ui-iframe` from elements to get the CSS and rendering fully encapsulated in a card.
 See the Bootstrap devcards in the Developer's Guide.

-Once this gets solidified, this needs to move to the `devcards` project as a contribution there.

 ## Server-Side Rendering

-This is a relatively new feature, and some of the bits have not been well-tested.

-We know that the general DOM rendering is fine, and rest-assured it is a first-class feature; however, also understand that you may run into an issue.
-Even though most everything has been written to support SSR, these areas in particular have not been well-tested and may need additional work:

-- Pre-rendering a page that uses the forms support
+Server-side rendering is demonstrated on the `fulcro-template`.
+There are two versions of this: a cljc-only rendering (which requires all components to be written in `cljc` files), and a true isomorphic version that renders things with Nashorn via the advanced-optimized Javascript.
+The former is easier and more performant if you write all of your components, but the latter is necessary if you use external Javascript libraries.
+See the `nashorn` branch of the template for a demonstration of the latter.

 ## Random Bits